 Reaching new markets

-MDI's market value has risen from less than $10 million dollars in March 2010 to around $290 million in March 2017.
+MDI's market value has risen from less than $10 million dollars in March 2010 to around $517 million today.

 Collaboration with CSIRO has given MDI the capacity to enter new export markets and confidence their supply can match demand.